ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   elements in a sequence of the given Type.
 An array may be of fixed or variable length.
 - Collection: An unordered grouping of one or more values of the same type.
+- String: An alphanumeric string.
+- IPv4Address: An IPv4 address.
+- IPv6Address: An IPv6 address.

 For guidance on how these abstract concepts may be implemented in languages in accordance with native design patterns and language and platform features,